fatimabintetanveer/NYC-Taxi-Trip-Duration-Prediction/README.md

 Add interactive maps to visualize routes and distances

-👩‍💻 Author
+### 👩‍💻 Author

-Fatima Bin Tanveer
+Fatima Binte Tanveer

+### 📄 License

+This project is open-source and available for educational purposes.
+Feel free to fork, experiment, and improve!